seabeya/tech-stack/react/README.md

 State refers to the data that changes as the user interacts with our app.

-It is the only method through which we can modify what content React displays.
+It is the method through which we can modify what content React displays.
 If you wish to alter what is visible on the screen, `useState` is the exclusive way to achieve this.

 Syntax: